Linklogis Appoints New Leadership to Strengthen Trade Links between India, USA and UK - www.lokmattimes.com

 Linklogis Appoints New Leadership to Strengthen Trade Links between India, USA and UK

-PNN New Delhi [India], February 6: Singapore based technology company Linklogis International which offers export financing solution globally announced ...
+New Delhi [India], February 06: Singapore based technology company Linklogis International which offers export financing solution globally announced today ...

 India's fast growing export market holds a great significance for Linklogis International to expand its business operation in the region.
 The company is projecting to gain substantial market share by offering state-of-art technology platform which will enable Indian business and entrepreneurs to meet their export financing challenges.